ct0381912/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first and optimize only when necessary, based on measured performance data.
 Remember that clarity and simplicity often lead to better long-term efficiency and fewer bugs."

 This quote by computer scientist Donald Knuth emphasizes a key principle in software development – avoid over-engineering or optimizing your code prematurely without concrete evidence that it will improve the actual performance.
 It's more important to ensure your code is readable, easily modifiable, and correctly implements the intended functionality before worrying about minor optimizations that might not have significant impact on overall performance.

+# 2024-03-11
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clear, concise solutions that minimize complexity.
+Remember, code is read far more often than it's written; write with tomorrow's maintainers in mind.
+Also, 'Premature optimization is the root of all evil.' – Donald Knuth.
+Focus on making your code correct and understandable first, then optimize if and where necessary."

+This encapsulates the importance of writing clean, straightforward code that doesn't over-engineer or indulge in early performance tweaks without justification.
+It highlights the balance between efficiency and readability, reminding programmers to value maintainability and clarity as key aspects of good software development practice.